machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 ### `@Param`

-`@Param` is a parameter-level annotation used to describe method parameters for tool schema generation.
+`@Param` is a parameter-level annotation used to describe method parameters for tool and prompt schema generation.

 #### Attributes

 - `name`: parameter name exposed to the model.
-If omitted, the runtime uses the sentinel `Param.NOT_DEFINED` to indicate it was not explicitly set.
+If omitted, the runtime uses the sentinel `Param.NOT_DEFINED` to indicate it was not explicitly set and falls back to the Java parameter name.
 - `description`: human-readable description of the parameter.
 - `defaultValue`: optional default value.
 The sentinel `Param.NOT_DEFINED` means no default was declared.